corda/corda/contracts/src/main/kotlin/com/r3corda/contracts/generic/README.md

 This is a demonstration of how to build generic contracts or higher order contracts on top of Corda.

+## Overview

+### Motivation and Layers of smart contracts
+Currently when discussing smart contracts we have two levels of contracts.
+At the lowest layer we have _Corda smart contracts_ written in JVM bytecode.
+At the highest level we something like _Smart Contract Templates_ where a contract is created by picking an existing template and filling in required parameters suitable for non-developer end users.

+At the highest level in order to support a new kind of contract a novel new contract type may be required to be developed at the lowest level.
+Currently a lot of work is needed to write a smart contract at this level, which obviously takes time to write but more importantly takes considerable time to review and verify (which contract participant should do).
+Having re-usable components will arguably reduce this time.

+What is proposed here is an intermediate layer in between by creating a highly customizable smart contract covering a large family of OTC contracts by having a simple yet expressive representation of contract semantics in the contract state.
+The objectives are:

+ - writing a new contract requires lines of code and not pages of code.
+ - a contract format suitable for automatic transformation and inspection.

+The last point is important because banks will need to integrate smart contract into their existing systems.
+Most banks already have _script_ representation of trades in order to have somewhat generic pricing and risk infrastructure.

+### Inspiration
+The representation is inspired by _composing contracts_ by Simon Peyton Jones, Jean-Marc Eber and Julian Seward.
+The two most important differences from _composing contracts_ is:
+ - No implicit contract holder and writer.
+A contract can have an arbitrary number of parties (although less than two does not make sense).
+ - Handling and timing of an event is a responsibility of the beneficiary of the event.

+## Components
-## Observables
+### Observables

 An observable is a state that can be observed and measured at a given time.
-Examples of observables could be Libor interest rate, default of a company or an FX fixing.
+Examples of observables could be LIBOR interest rate, default of a company or an FX fixing.

 An observable has a underlying type - a fixing will be a numeric type, whereas default status for a company may be a boolean value.